Common name: Flockton wattle

 Distribution and occurrence: the Blue Mtns from Mt Wilson south to the Picton district; rare.

 NSW subdivisions: CT

 Similar to Acacia forsythii, A. betchei and A. linearifolia but differs in the position of the gland on the phyllode and the perianth details.
 Named after Margaret Lillian Flockton (1861-1953), a botanical artist who illustrated many works of Joseph Maiden.
-A. flocktoniae is listed as Vulnerable in the Species Profile and Threats (SPRAT) Database.
+Acacia flocktoniae is listed as Vulnerable in the Species Profile and Threats (SPRAT) Database.
 This species is considered data-deficient by Saving our Species (SoS, DPIE) which means a conservation project can not be developed for it.
 Visit their website and contact SoS if you have additional information.

 Text by P.G.
 Kodela (last updated July 2012)